lch9527/OSU-GoeaTech_Game_jam/README.md

 ## Controls
 The player can move with WASD.

 Press space to jump in the open area, climbing when facing the wall.
-Press space again jump off the wall during the climbing.
+Press space again jumps off the wall during the climbing.

-Left click to to light attack.
-Continue click at right time for combo.
+Left click to light attack.
+Continue clicking at the right time for a combo.

 "Q" for Iaido, hold "Q" for charge.
-Continue press at right time for combo
+Continue pressing at the right time for a combo

 "E" for dodge attack.
-Continue press at right time for combo
+Continue pressing at the right time for a combo